-News column printed in the Galveston Daily News, The Post, and other Galveston County Newspapers.
-"Grande Naine."
-"Goldfinger" is an excellent eating fruit and is more resistant to common banana diseases.
-This garden cultivar was developed in Honduras.
-"Lady Finger" is another recommended cultivar which grows tall (20 to 25 feet), has excellent-quality fruit, and is tolerant of cool conditions.
+There are numerous varieties of bananas that can be grown in local landscapes that will provide a striking tropical accent.
+For residential production, however, the cultivar Goldfinger is superior in taste to the Grande Naine.
+Goldfinger is an excellent eating fruit and is more resistant to common banana diseases.
+Lady Finger is another recommended cultivar which grows tall (20 to 25 feet), has excellent quality fruit, and is more tolerant of cool weather.

 Banana plants are very rapid growers and are easily established.
 Bananas are propagated by suckers, which are profusely produced at the base of well-developed plants.
-In selecting suckers for transplanting, select ones with 3-to-4 inch diameter trunks for maximum success.

-However, smaller and larger size suckers can also be successfully established.
-Some gardeners trim the lower leaves and cut the trunk back to 18-24 inches from the soil line.
-Container-grown banana plants are simply transplanted without trimming or heading back.
 Producing a banana crop is certainly a source of both pride and amazement to those unfamiliar with banana culture.
 While getting the plants to grow is easy, producing a banana crop is rather the exception than the rule.
 Should an extended hard freeze occur during the winter months, the existing top growth of unprotected bananas will freeze back to ground level.